SymptomsBy Mayo Clinic Staff

 Reactive attachment disorder can start in infancy.
 There's little research on signs and symptoms of reactive attachment disorder beyond early childhood, and it remains uncertain whether it occurs in children older than 5 years.

-Signs and symptoms in babies may include:
+Signs and symptoms may include:

-- Withdrawn, sad and listless appearance
+- Sad and listless appearance

 - Failure to smile